jdeacon27/composer-dates-quiz/README.md

 There are two "name" fields in the CSV.
 The first has the family name first followed by all the forenames.
 The second name field has the forenames first.
-For most of those composers marked as _Memorized_, I've edited the second name fields' forenames to match common usage (per Wikipedia).
+For most of those composers marked as _Memorized_, I've already edited the second name fields' forenames to match common usage (per Wikipedia).
 Mozart for example doesn't have all the registry names or all the names that Leopold thought were in the registry.
 Instead he is Wolfgang Amadeus Mozart.